 System software is used to create and to run application software.
 System software classified in two groups :

-Program Development Environment: Text Editor, Compiler, Assembler, ...
+Program Development Environment:- Text Editor, Compiler, Assembler, Microprocessor and macro call and converts it into an assembly or high level language program without macro.